usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 A sequence of transformations reproduces the data set with NISO STS (Standards Tag Suite) markup, with markup errors corrected.

 - (Re)structuring where the HTML is flat or broken
-- Improving fidelity and consisteny of representation by:
+- Improving fidelity and consistency of representation by:
   - Repairing broken callout boxes
   - Consolidating partial/broken tables into tables
   - Grouping bulleted items into lists